Interoperability: the backbone of any thriving EV charging network.

 What's the difference between OCPP 2.0 and 2.0.1?

-No. OCPP is a recommended but not mandatory standard.
-Manufacturers and CPOs are encouraged to adopt it for greater interoperability and flexibility.
+No. OCPP protocol is a recommended but not mandatory standard.
+Hardware manufacturers and CPOs are encouraged to adopt it and get OCPP certification for greater interoperability and flexibility.

 Does OCPP support Plug and Charge?

-Yes, starting from OCPP 2.0, the protocol includes support for ISO 15118, which enables Plug and Charge capabilities, allowing EVs to automatically identify themselves and begin charging without manual authorization.
+Yes, starting from OCPP 2.0, the protocol includes support for ISO 15118, which enables Plug and Charge capabilities, allowing electric vehicles to automatically identify themselves and begin charging without manual authorization.